Trekkkieguy's tribute to the original Star Trek TV series &

 I decided to re-read this novel (August 2006) and I'm glad I did.

-First of all I want to tell you about something that bothered me about
+First of all I want to tell you something that bothers me about

 this story.
 It might be something you wouldn't care about at all, but for

-some reason it bothered me and I want to tell you about it.
+some reason it bothers me and I want to tell you about it.